 Techem has set itself the goal of continuously collaborating with strong technology partners, but especially with young PropTechs (property technology) in order to jointly develop new solutions for and with customers for green and smart buildings.
 The focus here is on companies that bring new ideas, impulses and approaches from inside and outside the industry in order to be technologically up to date.
-Techem also conducts regular field tests to identify partners and test solutions.
+Techem also conducts regular field tests About Techem Magazine Strategy & Organ to identify partners and test solutions.
 The company focuses on trades that can be operated more efficiently with the help of the IoT (Internet of Things) and digital processes and thus improve the CO2e profiles of current buildings.
 With blackprint, the network and knowledge platform for the digitalization of the real estate industry, we are promoting investments in PropTech companies, for example.
 We also cooperate with the start-up platform futury, to strengthen the dialogue on new technologies and business models and to establish contact with talented people in the field of energy efficiency.
-In this context, Techem supports young teams that develop new business models in a short period of time with partners on further technological developments in the building sector.
-For example, Techem Poland is cooperating with an IT company to develop mobile applications sparring offers, for example.
+In this context, Techem supports young teams that develop new business models in a short period of time with sparring offers, for example.

+In addition, the national subsidiaries also work with partners on further technological developments in the building sector.
+For example, Techem Poland is cooperating with an IT company to develop mobile applications for assembly and service processes.